topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ## Slider

 Sliders are useful for easily changing a value of something, and have plenty of features like slow dragging and the number box.
 The only limitation is a slider can only have whole, positive integers from 0 to 999.
 They may gain support for floats and >999 later.
-For more specific numbers, use a textbox and `tonumber` the text, since`:GetTextFormattedAsInt` doesn't support yet.
+For more specific numbers, use a textbox and `tonumber` the text, since`:GetTextFormattedAsInt` doesn't support floats yet.

 #### Creation:
 ```lua